 For some specimens, the lack of contrast between bone and the sedimentary matrix prevented accurate bone segmentation (see Table 1).
 Thresholding (see above) was successfully performed for the rest of the specimens; some of the latter, however, required manual removal of a few sedimentary particles (using the un-thresholded stack to recognize them).

 The humerus of two specimens of Hapalops showed a slight remnant of epiphyseal line.
 A smaller ROI was hence defined to exclude this line (which would have biased the measurements) by cropping isometrically (in 3D) the substack (custom ImageJ script, SOM 2).
 The cropping coefficient (MNHN.F.SCZ162: 39%; MNHN.F.SCZ164: 72%) was then applied to the whole dataset and trabecular parameters were acquired anew.
 The means of the latter were compared to the initial parameters.
 For the dataset cropped at 72%, differences were found as minor (similar MDT; DA = 3%; BV/TV < 1%; ConnD <1%), while for the dataset cropped at 39%, differences were more important (MDT of opposing direction; DA, 13%; BV/TV = 2%; ConnD, 4%).
-Exceeding a difference of 5% for at least one parameter value, we did not analyse further the latter dataset (and excluded MNHN.F.SCZ162 from the analysis of trabecular architecture).
+Because it was exceeding a difference of 5% for at least one parameter value, we did not analyse further the latter dataset (and excluded MNHN.F.SCZ162 from the analysis of trabecular architecture).
 A remnant of epiphyseal line was also observed in Glossotherium robustum MNHN.F.PAM756, but in its case only qualitative observations were made.

 Mid-diaphyseal parameters

 The same standardly oriented µCT-scan stacks (see above) were used for the acquisition of mid-diaphyseal parameters.
 Using Fiji, a cross-section was selected at mid-diaphysis; the latter was defined as the midpoint between most proximal and most distal points of either articular surfaces.
 Several sampled fossils did not preserve the mid-diaphysis.
 To compare them to the rest of the specimens, the latter were re-sampled at the level closest to mid-diaphysis preserved by each of those fossils (as assessed by superimposition with a complete specimen of the same species; MNHN.F.CSZ164 (humerus): 35% from proximal end; MNHN.F.CSZ166 (radius): 72% from the proximal end; see Table 1).
 Once the diaphyseal cross-sections were selected, they were thresholded automatically (see above), but we manually checked the resulting image, which, in a few instances, required a manual correction of the levels.
 The whole sectional area (WArea), global compactness (GC; both acquired with a custom ImageJ script, SOM 3), and cross-sectional parameters of the ‘Slice Geometry’ routine of BoneJ (Doube et al. 2010) were acquired.
 For the following analyses, we focused on cross-sectional area (CSA) and the ratio of second moment of area around major to minor axes (Imax/Imin), also termed cross-sectional shape (CSS).
 If the ratio is close to one, CSS will usually be roughly circular.
 Values above one will entail increasingly elliptical shapes.
 The other diaphyseal parameters, however, can also be found in SOM 1.
-Because it is redundant with GC, CSA will only be used as a potential body size proxy (see below).
+Because, if normalized with WArea (see below), CSA would be redundant with GC, it will only be used as a potential body size proxy.

 Statistics